 From a young age, we are introduced to something referred to as a reward system.
 I bet you remember those days in class when you received a reward for your good behaviour.
-Regardless of the fact that it was expected of you, there was something unique about being celebrated for it.
+Even though good behaviour was expected of you, there was something unique about being rewarded or celebrated for it.

 Unfortunately, as we grow older this concept seems to die down.
 Because why should you be celebrated or rewarded for something that’s simply expected of you?
 You’re expected to do great at your job, have a successful business, and have a perfectly balanced personal life, all at the same time.

 We seem to find it easier to punish ourselves for little mistakes, but never celebrate ourselves when we achieve little success.
 Especially, if we haven’t reached our own definition of success yet.
 And besides, why should you celebrate if you haven’t reached the ultimate goal yet?